 Andrei is a fully accredited member of APPI and ICP.

-Andrei operates a 72 hour cancellation policy and first sessions must be paid for in advance.
+Andrei operates a 72 hour cancellation policy and sessions are to be paid for in advance.

 I am an accredited member of the Irish Association of Humanistic & Integrative Psychotherapists.
 As an accredited member of IAHIP I attend supervision regularly and my client work is governed by their Code of Ethics and Practice for Psychotherapists.
 I am a registrant of the Irish Council for Psychotherapy & have also received the European Certificate of Psychotherapy (ECP).